elpy1/tlsfp/README.md

 ## Background
 I first became interested in TLS fingerprinting when it was offered as a solution by a CDN provider at one of my previous jobs.
 The Solutions Engineer explained that we could use their new TLS fingerprint hash (instead of a combination of IP address and User-Agent) to block malicious clients who breach the WAF.
 Another engineer had analysed our WAF data from the previous month and identified a couple of fingerprints to block.
 I was told the malicious actor had been rotating their IP address to evade detection, enabling them to scrape our website in peace by staying under WAF rate limits.
 And now, using their SSL fingerprint, we could block them completely.

 Wow.
 That's cool, I thought.
-I was fascinated but had lots of thoughts and questions running through my mind. *Is it really that easy to uniquely identify a user from a TLS handshake?* *That doesn't seem very privacy-preserving.* *Farewell to CGNAT issues?* *How unique are TLS fingerprints?* *What specific data is used to build the fingerprint?* *You're meant to be privacy-conscious elpy, how could you not know about this?* I responded that it sounded great but I wanted to look into it and better understand how it worked before rolling it out.
+I was fascinated but had lots of thoughts and questions running through my mind. *Is it really that easy to uniquely identify a user from a TLS handshake?* *That doesn't seem very privacy-preserving.* *Farewell to CGNAT issues?* *How unique are TLS fingerprints?* *What specific data is used to build the fingerprint?* I responded that it sounded great but I wanted to look into it and better understand how it worked before rolling it out.
 I said I'd get back to them soon and set myself a weekly reminder in slack to investigate.

 A couple of weeks had passed and I got a reminder email about the deployment.
 I was busy and hadn't yet looked into it.
 I confirmed the WAF change had been rolled out to staging and did some quick tests using curl and firefox to make sure nothing was broken. *OK*. *All looks good*.
 Let's deploy it.
 Well, 5 minutes later we had our first complaint that the website was down.
 Luckily it came internally from a staff member, so gathering information for troubleshooting was easy.